Slip and fall accidents according to UK law: Workspaces vs public

 • Council-maintained pavements with cracks or ice

-Under the Occupiers’ Liability Act 1957, the person or organisation responsible for a public space has a legal duty to keep visitors reasonably safe.
+Under the Occupiers’ Liability Act 1957, those responsible for a public space must keep visitors reasonably safe

 That means: